How to achieve the things that are most important to you:

 You may have then felt as though you had failed at your goal or had no resolve to see it through.
 When in fact, what may have happened is that your new goal was being crowded out by other important matters.

-To avoid setting yourself up for failure, decide whether now is the right time for your goal.
-You may want to get fit, but do you have a particularly heavy schedule right now that will take your time and energy?
-Would starting this exercise be at the cost of other things?
+To avoid setting yourself up for failure, decide whether now is the right time for this particular goal.
+For instance, you may want to get fit, but do you have a particularly heavy schedule right now that will take your time and energy?
+Would starting this new exercise plan be at the cost of other things?

 You may wish to lose weight but are you also currently experiencing anxiety?
 In which case, dealing with the anxiety would probably be the better option and may also have some bearing on the weight loss goal.

-A word of caution.
-I’m not suggesting this can be used as an excuse not to follow through on your goal – you’ll need to be self-aware if you think you might be doing that.
+A word of caution however.
+I’m not suggesting this can be used as an excuse not to follow through on your goal – you’ll need to be honest with yourself if you think you might be doing that.